Failing GP practices face closure

 Royal College of GPs chair Dr Maureen Baker said: "Patients should expect high quality and consistent care from every GP practice and the vast majority of practices do an excellent job.

-"But there is occasionally a very real variation in the quality of care provided and this must be addressed."'Long time to wait'
+"But there is occasionally a very real variation in the quality of care provided and this must be addressed."

 However, she said in many of those cases they were struggling because of "factors beyond their control" such as a lack of funding, rises in patient demand or problems recruiting patients.